 2. THAI TIME!
-Dilute the stock with 480ml of boiling water.
+Dilute the stock with 240ml of boiling water.
 Separate the pak choi leaves and stems, slice the leaves in half lengthways and roughly slice the stems.
 Place a pot over a high heat with a drizzle of oil.
 Pat the schnitzel dry with paper towel.
 When the oil is hot, fry the schnitzel for 1-2 minutes per side until browned but not cooked through.
 Remove from the pot on completion and set aside.
-You may need to do this in batches.
-Reduce to a medium-high heat, add another drizzle of oil if necessary, and fry the pak choi stems for 1-2 minutes until lightly browned.
-Stir through 1⁄2 of the curry paste and continue to cook for 1-2 minutes until fragrant.
-Pour in the diluted stock and almond milk.
-Stir to combine, reduce the heat and simmer for 5-7 minutes.
+Reduce to a medium-high heat, add another drizzle of oil if necessary, and fry the pak choi stems for and almond milk.
+Stir to combine, reduce the heat and simmer for 3-5 minutes.
 3. WHILE THE BROTH IS SIMMERING...
 Place the noodles in a shallow bowl and submerge in salted boiling water.
 Give a stir, cover with a plate, and set aside to soak for 6-8 minutes until cooked through and glassy.
-Drain on completion, toss through some oil to prevent sticking, remaining cabbage, carrots, and pak choi leaves.
-Cook for a further 3-4 minutes until the vegetables are wilted and the beef is cooked through.
+Drain on completion, toss through some oil to prevent sticking, remaining curry paste if you like it spicier).
+Stir to combine and add the remaining cabbage, carrots, and pak choi leaves.
+Cook for a further 2-3 minutes until the vegetables are wilted and the beef is cooked through.
 Remove from the heat, season and add a sweetener of choice to taste.